Cheapest Neighborhoods in Beaverton, OR

-Some of the cheapest neighborhoods in Beaverton are Salix, Vose, and Westbrook.
+Some of the cheapest neighborhoods in Beaverton are Vose, West Beaverton, and Greenway.
 These neighborhoods offer some of the lowest rent prices in Beaverton, making them ideal for renters on a budget.
-As of March 18, 2026, the average rent in Beaverton is $1,515, which is 3.4% lower than last year.
+As of June 17, 2026, the average rent in Beaverton is $1,552, which is 1.1% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Vose